-The shareholders' meeting held within six months of the end of the financial year, and which approves the income statement and balance sheet, is called the Annual General Meeting (AGM).
+The shareholders' meeting held within six months of the end of the financial year, and which approves the income statement and balance sheet, is called the Annual General Meeting.
 Shareholders who are registered in the share register on the record day, and who have given sufficient notice of participation, have the right to participate in the shareholders' meeting.
-The notice convening the meeting is published on the company's website and advertised in the Swedish Official Gazette.
-The fact that the notice convening the meeting has been published is advertised in Dagens Industri.
+The notice convening the AGM is published on the company's website and advertised in the Swedish Official Gazette.
+The fact that the notice convening the AGM has been published is advertised in Dagens Industri.
+The 2014 AGM was held at ÅF's Group Head Office in Solna, Sweden, on 5 May 2014.